CoreBedtime/playground/README.md

 An open-source general-purpose runtime tweak system for macOS Apple Silicon.

+> **Note** System Integrity Protection (SIP) must be partially disabled — `csrutil enable --without fs` — because the tracer needs `task_for_pid()` access to launchd and the ability to set hardware breakpoints on other processes.
+SIP only needs to be weakened, not fully off.

 Plugin Playground provides a framework for intercepting and modifying the behavior of running processes.
 It's the foundation for building runtime plugins, introspection tools, and behavior-modification tweaks on modern macOS.

+The fangs tracer must run as **arm64e** (the system ABI for Apple Silicon) to attach to launchd.
+If arm64e is not available on your system, toggle **Disable arm64e (PAC)** in the configurator — this strips PAC signing from spawned processes so injection works without the native arm64e ABI.

 The configuration app is installed to `/Applications/Plugin Playground.app`.